Question is how to prevent classes from getting instantiated

 {

-MobileDevice buart = null; //'Cannot declare a variable of static type
+MobileDevice buart = null; //'Cannot declare a variable

 Console.WriteLine(MobileDevice.DeviceID); //works